-Since the emergence of ARGALY in November 2017, the LECA (Laboratory of Alpine Ecology of Grenoble) supports us and provides access to its analysis platform as well as its experience and new technologies.
+Since the emergence of ARGALY in November 2017, the LECA (Laboratory of Alpine Ecology of Grenoble) is present as a support, shares its experience and new technologies.

-We are also supported in our development by Savoie Technolac.
-We obtained an INOVIZI grant whose mission is to support and increase the prospects of young innovative companies in the Auvergne Rhône Alpes region.
+The company is supported in its development by Savoie Technolac, and obtained an INOVIZI grant whose mission is to support and increase the prospects of young innovative companies in the Auvergne Rhône Alpes region.

 ARGALY is part of the UPGE (Union Professionnelle du Génie Ecologique) that brings together companies with a common objective of protecting biodiversity.